bkager/Tiny-node-cookbook/README.md

 # The Tiny Node Cookbook
 ## Tasty, bite-sized recipes for learning Node.js

-Node, a popular runtime environment
+Node is a popular way to write JavaScript that runs outside of the web browser.
 I love Node, but it can be hard to get started.
 The documentation in particular is not the most intuitive for new users, especially if JavaScript is your first programming language.
 I've found that a lot of existing tutorials echo this confusion--good at teaching bits and pieces, but not great at giving a top-down view of how everything fits together or prepping you to strike out on your own.

 This collection of Node recipes--tiny programs meant to demonstrate one or two features each--is intended to demonstrate the basic features of Node in a friendly, incremental way.